whatSocks/telco/README.md

 To turn your AsciiDoc into a graphgist, go to http://gist.neo4j.org/ and enter the url of your published AsciiDoc (for example, via GitHub or Dropbox) into the text field at the top right.
 You'll be sent to a GraphGist version of your AsciiDoc.

 Save this new URL!
 They're a pain to keep track of.
+The template GraphGist can be found [here](http://gist.neo4j.org/?github-whatSocks%2Ftelco%2Ftemplate%2F%2FgraphGistTemplate.adoc).

 ## You're Done!